codewit-us/codewit.us/ROADMAP.md

     - Components Located under `../components/codeblock/`

 ## Create Page
-- Located at `codewit/client/src/pages/create.tsx`, the Create Page allows users to create or edit demos.
-Accessible from the Home Page for new demos or via edit buttons on existing demos, it distinguishes between adding or editing through the `useLocation` state.
+- **Location**: `codewit/client/src/pages/create.tsx`.
+The Create Page is designed to display both Forms using React Router's `Links` & `Outlets`, enabling the display for both the `<DemoForms />` and `<ExerciseForms />`.
 - **Functionality**:
+  - **Navigation Between Forms**: Provides users the ability to navigate between the Create Demo Form and Create Exercise Form using a dashboard located on the left-hand side of the page.
-  - **Creating New Demos**: Users can input details like title and YouTube video ID, and manage a list of exercises.
+  - **Creating/Editing/Deleting Demos**: Users can input details like title and YouTube video ID, and manage a list of exercises.
+Furthermore, users have the option to edit or delete existing demos.
-  - **Editing Existing Demos**: Pre-populates form with demo's existing data for editing.
+  - **Creating/Editing/Deleting Exercises**: Users have the capability to input new exercises into a Markdown Editor.
+Furthermore, users have the option to edit or delete existing exercises.
 - **Components**:
-  - **VideoSelect (VideoSelect />**: Component for selecting a YouTube video fetched from the YouTube API.
-  - **ExerciseList (ExerciseList />**: Component for adding, editing, and removing exercises.
+  - **DemoForms (`<DemoForms />`)**: This component is responsible for rendering the form used for creating and editing demo information.
+It encapsulates all the necessary fields and functionalities, including input fields for demo details and submission controls.
+  - **ExerciseForms (`<ExerciseForms />`)**: Similar to `DemoForms`, this component focuses on managing exercises.
+It features a Markdown Editor for inputting exercise prompts, alongside functionalities for editing and deleting exercises.
-    - Both Located under `../components/form/`
+    - Both components are located under the same directory as the Create Page.

 ## Back-end